 "He never loses his consciousness of inner freedom," Master replied."
 [William had the freedom to maim and kill and repent on his deathbed -]

 "I suddenly realized that I had been his youngest son, Henry, who later was crowned as Henry I."

 2. Claims of lives

 Catherine van Houten has recently published the book Two Souls Four Lives about Yogananda and Kriyananda.
-She is one of the "flock" surrounding Kriyananda.
+She has been one of the "flock" around Kriyananda when he lived.
 The very Kriyananda-friendly publishers write: "Is it possible that … William the Conqueror and his son, Henry I of England - recently reincarnated as Paramhansa Yogananda … and his close disciple, Swami Kriyananda and if so, what are the subtle connections between the Norman Conquest and the current world picture?"